Walt: Heh. You got me.

 - Analogy Backfire: Hank tells Walt about how he had personally wanted to apprehend Heisenberg, by waving at him like Popeye Doyle at Frog One.
 Walt recalls that Popeye never actually caught Frog One in that film.

-- Answer Cut:Walt, into a lab security camera: Where is he?
-(Jesse)*cut to Jesse getting hauled into the desert by Mike*
+(cut to Jesse getting hauled into the desert by Mike)

-Walt, to Skyler: "I'm sorry.
+- While Walt's rehearsing the gambling story, this line:Walt: (to Skyler) "I'm sorry.
 I'm sorry I put you through all of this."
-[Beat] How's that sound?
+(Beat) How's that sound?

 - While Walt's rehearsing the gambling story, this line: